-One of the questions asked on the initial application for Social Security disability benefits is on what date you became disabled.
-Disability applicants often struggle to answer to this question, especially when, as is commonly the case, their impairments didn't all begin on one day but developed over time.
+One of the questions that the Social Security Administration (SSA) asks on the initial application for disability benefits is on what date you became disabled.
+Disability applicants often struggle to answer this question, especially when their impairments didn't all begin on one day but developed over time.

-If you're insured for Social Security Disability Insurance (SSDI) due to your work history, you'll need to decide on what date you became unable to work.
+If you're insured for Social Security disability insurance (SSDI) due to your work history, you'll need to decide on what date you became officially unable to work.
 There are two important points to keep in mind in SSDI cases.

-Individuals who haven't worked for five of the last ten years before becoming disabled will probably not qualify for SSDI because their date last insured will be non-existent or too remote (see above).
-However, they may still financially qualify for Supplemental Security Income (SSI), assuming their income and resources are below certain SSI income limits.
+Individuals who haven't worked for five of the last ten years before becoming disabled will probably not qualify for SSDI because their date last insured will be non-existent or too far back (see above).
+But they may still financially qualify for Supplemental Security Income (SSI), assuming their income and resources are below certain SSI income limits.
 (Read our article on other differences between SSDI and SSI.)

-If you're applying for SSI only, you can safely state your disability onset date as the date of your application.
+If you're applying for SSI only, you can state your disability onset date as the date of your application.
 Why?
 In SSI cases, Social Security pays retroactive benefits only to the month after the month of your application.
-So if you're applying for SSI in July 2013, it makes little sense to state that you became disabled in September 2010, since your payments would begin in August 2013 in either case.
+So if you're applying for SSI in July 2022, you don't need to state that you became disabled in September 2016, since your payments would begin in August 2022 in either case.
 The less time you have to prove you're disabled, the better.

 Those who contact Social Security before actually filing their applications sometimes have their filing date "protected," meaning they can use an application date prior to the day they filed for benefits.
 If you're given a protective filing date, you should use this as your disability onset date to maximize your back SSI benefits.

 Keep the following rules in mind when choosing your disability onset date.

 Incarceration.
 SSDI benefits won't be paid for any month during which a person is in jail or prison, and no SSI benefits are paid for months during which a person resides in a public institution, including a state psychiatric facility, jail, or prison.